The End Of Meat?: Peter Singer Weighs In

 It’s not every day that a renowned animal rights professor writes an opinion piece for a national newspaper, but that’s what happened recently in Canada when Peter Singer (author of Animal Liberation) wrote a piece for the Canadian newspaper The Globe and Mail entitled With Veganism on the Rise, Is Meat Cooked?

 The number of vegans is increasing worldwide, Singer notes, with Germany and the U.K. taking the lead in Europe.
 This year in the U.S., over half of restaurants added vegan items to their menus.
 In Canada the consumption of all types of meat has been falling since 2007.
 In Canada, the number of young people (under age 35) who are vegetarian has been described by one professor as ”mind blowing.”
-In the province of British Columbia, over 40% of the population is vegetarian or vegan.
+In the province of British Columbia, over 40% of the population under 35 self-identifies as vegetarian or vegan.

 Vegan food is big business.
 Canadian meat-company Maple Leaf Foods recently bought plant-based sausage and cheese business Field Roast for $120 million.
 And they are not alone.
 Who would have guessed that the biggest chicken producer in the world, Tyson Foods, would invest in vegan and cultured meat companies?

 Singer identifies two key areas that may cause the decline and fall of the meat industry: An increasing awareness of the cruelty of animal agriculture could make eating meat socially unacceptable, and innovations in plant-based and cultured meat production could make traditional farming redundant.